rreusser/regl-smooth-life/README.md

 See demo at: [http://rickyreusser.com/regl-smooth-life](http://rickyreusser.com/regl-smooth-life)

+But for a better implementation, see: [smoothnacl](https://github.com/binji/smoothnacl/) from the [PNaCl Demos](https://gonativeclient.appspot.com/demo) site.

 ### References

 Rafler, Stephan (2011). "[Generalization of Conway's "Game of Life" to a continuous domain - SmoothLife](http://arxiv.org/abs/1111.1567)". [arXiv:1111.1567v2](http://arxiv.org/abs/1111.1567).